 - You'll need either a food processor or a blender to make black bean cookies to ensure that the skins of the beans are broken down to a smooth texture.
 You could also make the recipe with an immersion blender and a bowl.

-- If you want to add an extra flavour to your black bean cookies, try a teaspoon of powdered coffee, vanilla extract or ground cinnamon.
+- If you want to add an extra twist to your black bean cookies, try a teaspoon of powdered coffee, vanilla extract or ground cinnamon.
 You could also add a pinch of salt to enhance the chocolate flavour.

 Nutrition